The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 That represents a richer and more diverse community than just about any city or town in America.
 It comes with all the same challenges as any of those communities, with a few special ones:

-So, there are individuals and families in the military who need food stamps, who need housing assistance, who had chemical dependency problems.
+So, there are individuals and families in the military who need food stamps, who need housing assistance, who had chemical dependency problems, who struggle with suicidal ideation.
 They need referrals to behavioral counselors, mental health workers, and sometimes just someone to talk to.

 Those are all common functions for social workers in the civilian world, too.
 You can learn the skills you need in the military and use the educational benefits that come with your service to get the degree you need for a career.